 China covers a massive area and doesn’t have one climate.
-Choose your city wisely.
+So, choose your city wisely.

 When it comes to the kinds of schools you can teach at in China, public schools and private language centers are like chalk and cheese.

-For example, public sector positions pay lower but you work fewer hours, while private positions pay higher but have more hours and weekend work.
+For example, public sector positions pay lower but you work fewer hours, while private positions pay higher but have way more hours as well as weekend work.